betterscientificsoftware/bssw.io/Articles/Blog/2025-02-best-practices-for-mpcicd.md

 For example, when developing modular software, there is a tendency to adopt plugin architectures.
 In such architectures, the main project, *the framework*, is designed to be extendable by users.
-To extend the framework users write *plugins*, downstream libraries meant to be consumed by the framework.
-Both framework and plugin developers need to ensure ecosystem compatibility as part of their CI/CD pipeline and it thus makes sense to create reusable CI/CD components that can be used by both the framework and plugin developers.
+To extend the framework, users write *plugins*, downstream libraries meant to be consumed by the framework.
+Both framework and plugin developers need to ensure ecosystem compatibility as part of their CI/CD pipeline, and it thus makes sense to create reusable CI/CD components that can be used by both the framework and plugin developers.
 Other examples include when the main project is a tool meant to be used during a CI/CD pipeline (e.g., documentation generator), or when a project is not